anakin87/stefano-fiorucci-website/content/authors/admin/_index.md

 ❤️ I love ML because it lies at the crossroads between programming craftsmanship and scientific research.
 I am fascinated by open problems.
 I am able to read and understand papers and combine ideas to create new solutions.
 I also enjoy turning prototypes into production-ready software so my work can have a **real impact** on people.

+I have successfully participated in some machine learning competitions and I like to contribute to open source...

 In my spare time:

 * I often take meditative walks 🚶‍♂️